 6. Check Gas Connections

-Before you plug the power cord of the cooktop into the gas outlet, check every gas joint for gas leaks.
-Make a solution of dishwashing soap and brush the frothy solution on the entire gas connection covering every joint.
+Before plugging the cooktop’s power cord into the gas outlet, check every gas joint for leaks.
+Make a solution of dishwashing soap and brush the frothy solution on the entire gas connection, covering every joint.

 If the soapy solution bubbles up at any gas joint, you’ve got a leak.
 Once you’ve detected the leak, tighten those joints and test them again similarly.